Vintage guitar: History

 As early as the 1970s, musicians and collectors began to recognize the value of older instruments.
 The rising mass production of both acoustic and electric guitars in that era served to highlight the quality workmanship and materials of the older instruments.
 Historians, such as George Gruhn, helped to codify both the monetary value and sound quality of these guitars for both collectors and musicians.
+Norman Harris from California started to collect the pre-war Martin acoustic guitars.